Last Updated on June 26, 2024 by Alex Horscroft

 She visually shows the key mistakes that players make which I really like.
 She also references blocking the ball deep to make it harder for your opponent to kill the ball on the follow-up.
 This is a great tip.
 However, she doesn’t mention about taking the ball early, so remember to do this.

-I expect you’re probably already in the process of learning the forehand drive and backhand drive, so my recommendation is to take it a step further and learn the forehand smash.
+Now that you know to block in table tennis, you should start learning to play forehand drives and backhand drives if you haven’t already.
+If you’re comfortable with both, my recommendation is to take it a step further and learn the forehand smash.

 I've been playing table tennis since the age of 14 and have competed against some of the top players in England.
 While I love playing, I also really enjoy coaching too!